oscarmoraperez/no-sql/README.md

-# Java Mentoring Program: No SQL
+# No SQL

-This maven-based project contains the exercises defined in the 'No SQL' module of Java Mentoring program.
+This maven-based project contains a demo project of different (micro) services working over no-sql data repositories: Cassandra/MongoDB.

 There are 2 modules in this maven project with the exercises related to MongoDB and Cassandra